ra-jeev/write-assist-ai/README.md

 * Summarize selected text
 * Expand selected text (make it verbose)
 * Shorten selected text (make it concise)

+You can modify the existing actions (including their prompt), or add new ones through the extension's settings.

 ## ✅ Requirements